Webpage Knowledge

 Update Knowledge Base: Supports synchronized updates for the entire URL; During the knowledge update process, it will be invalid.
 To avoid affecting the use of large model robots, it is recommended not to update during peak customer consultation hours.

-If you receive the prompt "Website prohibits content retrieval" during the webpage synchronization process, you can follow the steps below to identify the cause:
+If you encounter webpage synchronization failures, please follow the troubleshooting steps below to identify the cause:

 Check if the robots.txt file exists under the website: